Ukraine loses at least $80 billion since Russia takes Crimea

 "Today the amount of such losses is 950 billion hryvnias.
 These losses do not include lost profits and the value of minerals."

-Analysts estimate the value of such energy reserves, seen at 165.3 billion cubic metres of gas and 44 million tonnes of oil, at around $800 million to $1.2 billion.
+Analysts estimate the value of such energy reserves, seen at 165.3 billion cubic meters of gas and 44 million metric tons of oil, at around $800 million to $1.2 billion.

 Ukraine, where a failing economy has been further weakened by months of upheaval, desperately needs to boost revenues and hopes to stave off bankruptcy by securing an aid package from the International Monetary Fund.